I believe that community will be important in a post-SHTF society.

 To get started in home barbering and haircutting, you need some barber shears and a trimmer.
 I happen to use a Wahl Peanut that also does double duty for dog grooming.
 A portable trimmer will run off of solar power so the lack of electricity should not be a problem although there are plenty of battery operated models to choose from as well.

 The other thing you need are some warm bodies that will let you practice on them.
 Note that I am not suggesting that you set up shop; States have strict licensing requirements when it comes to cutting hair and barbering.
 What I am suggesting, however, is that you acquire some basic skills practicing on family and friends so that when the time comes, you can perform basic hair cutting for other members of your survival community.

 When the pioneers traveled across the country in their wagon trains, certain individuals were designated “Cookies”.
 These individuals were responsible for cobbling together family style meals from whatever provisions happened to be available.

-Cooks, or “Cookies” will also be sought after in a post SHTF community.
-The reason for this may be not be obvious but in truth, there will be so many chores to do that for the sake of efficiency, it will be useful to have a central kitchen, where communal meals are prepared, perhaps even outdoors over an open fire.
+Cooks, or “Cookies” will also be sought after in a post-SHTF community.
+The reason for this may not be obvious but in truth, there will be so many chores to do that for the sake of efficiency, it will be useful to have a central kitchen, where communal meals are prepared, perhaps even outdoors over an open fire.

 People need to eat and anyone who has the skill to cook and especially to bake for a crowd will find a welcome place in the survival community.